 UW-Eau Claire has an excellent clinical facility with state-of-the-art technology on campus (Center for Communication Disorders).
 Emphasis within the department focuses on preparing undergraduate students for entry into graduate programs.
 The semester-long clinical practicum is an option within the program.
 Students may also take part in undergraduate research experiences and can apply for the departmental honors program.

 The department also offers opportunities for students to assist adolescents with high-functioning autism and adults with aphasia and traumatic brain injuries each year.
 While gaining experience in your field, you’ll have the opportunity to give back to the community.

 Get Involved / Student Orgs

-The local Student Speech-Language-Hearing Association provides professional and social interaction, a connection to a national student organization and service and leadership opportunities.
-Operation Smile Club is another student organization that helps to raise awareness of and fundraise money for children with cleft palates and other forms of facial deformities.
+The local Student Speech-Language-Hearing Association chapter provides professional and social interaction, a connection to a national student organization and service and leadership opportunities.
+Operation Smile Club is another student organization that helps to increase awareness of and fundraise money for children with cleft palates and other forms of facial deformities.
 Many students are also involved with the American Sign Language Student Organization on campus.

 First-Year Suggested Curriculum

 - Intro to Communication Sciences and Disorders

 - Psych 100